Ubayed-Bin-Sufian/sugar-docs/src/CODE_OF_CONDUCT.md

 not always agree, but disagreement is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
-It's important to remember that a community where people feel uncomfortable or threatened is not a productive one.
+It's important to remember that a community in which people feel uncomfortable or threatened is not a productive one.
 We expect members of the Sugar community to be respectful when dealing with other contributors as well as with people outside the Sugar project, and